 The Equality Duty provides a single, consolidated source of discrimination law, covering all the types of discrimination that are unlawful.
 The term ‘protected characteristics’ is used as a convenient way to refer to the categories to which the law applies.

-The eight protected characteristics are:
+The nine protected characteristics are: